chengmania/PacketChatMania/README.md

 ## 🧭 Overview

 **PacketChat4** is a modern, lightweight ham radio packet chat application for acoustic and TNC-based communication using the AX.25 protocol.
-Designed for real-time messaging and file sharing, it offers a clean GUI and robust features including:
+Designed for real-time messaging and file sharing(not implemented yet), it offers a clean GUI and robust features including:

 - ✅ Real-time AX.25 chat over Direwolf or compatible KISS TNC
 - ✅ Unproto support and digipeater routing